Afghanistan: Pakistan International Airlines suspends flights from Kabul | DW | 14.10.2021

 Afghanistan's Civil Aviation Authority released a statement earlier in the day telling PIA and Kam Air to "adjust the price of their flight tickets from Kabul to Islamabad to be in line with the prices before the [Taliban's] victory."

-Connections between Kabul and Islamabad had been one of the few options left for locals to leave Afghanistan after western forces ended their evacuations in August.
+Connections between Kabul and Islamabad had been one of the few options left to leave Afghanistan after Western forces ended their evacuations in August.

-Kabul's Hamid Karzai Airport suffered serious damage during the evacuation operations carried out by western forces

-The surge in prices for flights coincided with the Taliban closing one of the border crossings with its neighbor over allegations that Afghans were being mistreated by Pakistani border guards.
+The surge in prices for flights coincided with the Taliban's closing one of the border crossings with Pakistan following reports that Afghans were being mistreated by Pakistani border guards.

 Pakistan is considered to be close to the Taliban.
 Prime Minister Imran Khan has called on western donors to engage with the ultraconservative militants and continue to provide aid.

 But Islamabad has not yet recognized the new Taliban government in Kabul, despite pressure from powerful Islamist factions within Pakistan.
-However, it was one of the few countries to maintain official relations with the Taliban leadership last time they were in power in the 1990s.
+However, Pakistan was one of the few countries to maintain official relations with the Taliban last time they were in power, in the 1990s.

 ab/wmr (dpa, AFP, Reuters)